simonmichael/hledger/MANUAL.md

 names, use `-w` to increase the width to 120 characters, or `-wN` to set any desired width (at least 50 recommended).

+The `--related`/`-r` flag shows the *other* postings in the transactions of the postings which would normally be shown.

 #### balance

 The balance command displays accounts and their balances, indented to show the account hierarchy.